 * The Swedish Institute Young Leaders Visitors Program The Swedish Institute Young Leaders Visitors Program (YLVP) is an intercultural leadership program with focus on social media as a tool for positive change.
 The program invites young opinion makers from Sweden and selected countries in the MENA region who are actively working for social change in their respective contexts.

-Social entrepreneurship is the attempt to draw upon business techniques to find solutions to social problems.
+Social entrepreneurship is the use of the techniques that start up companies and other entrepreneurs to develop, fund and implement solutions to social, cultural, or environmental issues.
 This concept may be applied to a variety of organizations with different sizes, aims, and beliefs.
-Conventional entrepreneurs typically measure performance in profit and return, but social entrepreneurs also take into account a positive ret… Information from Wikipedia/DBpedia, article
+For-profit entrepreneurs typically measure performance using bu… Information from Wikipedia/DBpedia, article

 User innovation refers to innovation by intermediate users (e.g. user firms) or consumer users (individual end-users or user communities), rather than by suppliers (producers or manufacturers).
 Eric von Hippel and others observed that many products and services are actually developed or at least refined, by users, at the site of implementation and … Information from Wikipedia/DBpedia, article

-The term MENA is an english language acronym referring to the Middle East and North Africa region.
-The term MENA covers an extensive region, extending from Morocco to Iran, including all Middle Eastern and Maghreb countries.
+The term MENA is an English-language acronym referring to the Middle East and North Africa region.
+The term MENA covers an extensive region, extending from Morocco to Iran, including all Middle Eastern Mashriq and Maghreb countries.
 The term is roughly synonymous with the term the Greater Middle East.
-The MENA acronym is often used in academia, military pl… Information from Wikipedia/DBpedia, article
+The MENA acronym is often used in academia, mil… Information from Wikipedia/DBpedia, article

 Hello Henriette, author if the book “Return on involvement“, rock n roll avantgarde queen of social media + thinker of Denmark + filosopher, how are things in Copenhagen?
 Well, I am not in CPH right now – Im working from my big black working chair in Helsingør as we speak.
 Anyway I still have my office in there… Denmark is rolling these days, it’s great =)